This policy was last updated on 4th August 2022

 Your right to withdraw consent

-We may ask you to provide us with identification so that we can be sure that we are dealing with the right person.
-This is a security measure.
-We may also contact you to ask you to put your request into writing and/ or for further information in relation to your request to speed up our response.
+We may also ask you to provide us with identification so that we can be sure that we are dealing with the right person.
+We may also contact you to ask you for further information in relation to your request to speed up our response.

 Updating this notice

 We may update this notice from time to time.
 If we plan to update the policy we will let you know through the Site and/or App.
 When you log on to your account we will also let you know if the notice has been updated since you last accessed GenderGP services.
 You should stop using our Site and/or App if you do not agree to any changes.